tsaarikivi/angular-starter-kit/README.md

 Any fonts, custom-elements, images should be here.
 The assets folder will be copied by build to the root of the build.

+### Firebase

+This example contains an AuthService and an IsAuthenticatedGuard.
+The guard is not implemented in any routes yet.
+You should add firebaseConfig in the environment file.
+The core/modules/firebase FirebaseModule could be extended with realtime db etc. It currently holds the Firestore and Auth.

+### Material

+This example contains a ready setup of @angular/material.
+You should upgrade the shared/modules/custom-material CustomMaterialModule by importing and exporting the wanted material modules that should be in a feature.

+Change the theme in the root styles.scss file.

+Hammer.js has been set in main.ts.

+Also the browser animations module has been required in the CoreModule.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.